What kind of knife did MacGyver use?

-Why was the show cancelled in season 7?
+Why was the show canceled in season 7?

 The show wasn’t canceled in the season.
 It was only picked up for 13 episodes for the final 7th season, so everyone knew from the beginning that season 7 was the final season.

 Another contributing factor could well be that the producers had indicated that they believed they had taken the character as far as they reasonably could.
-Many fans believe season 7 bears this out with declining quality of story lines and say the show had reached its natural conclusion.
+Many fans believe season 7 bears this out with the declining quality of storylines and say the show had reached its natural conclusion.